|

 A few years ago I became a member of the Seed Savers Exchange, I learned how to save seed and in 2008 I became a listed member.
-In 2010 the KPP list will grow to more than 240 potato varieties, high-lighted by color at the bottom of this page (about 190 of them currently grown in my garden).
+In 2015 the KPP list is expected to grow to 400+ potato varieties, high-lighted by color at the bottom of this page.
+Over 300 of them currently grown in my garden.
+As we move forward my personal collection focuses on colored varieties .. white potato are grown only for old heritage cultivars (100 years plus).

 Learn more about Seed Saver Exchange |